 - Sign up to receive inspirational emails during the Feast, here.

-– Watch an Opening Ceremony posted on YouTube, here.
+– Watch a previously recorded Opening Ceremony posted on YouTube, here.

 – Perform your own Opening Ceremony.
 Find the guidelines for the ceremony here.